saumyaranjan1111/Strivers-SDE-Sheet-Challenge/501-find-mode-in-binary-search-tree/Notes.md

 <h2>find-mode-in-binary-search-tree Notes</h2><hr>use an inorder traversal since this is a bst
-the way in which you traverse would turn out be sorted so just compare the current node with the value of the previous nod
+the way in which you traverse would turn out be sorted so just compare the current node with the value of the previous node in the sor